QubesOS/qubes-doc/privacy/anonymizing-your-MAC-address.md

 The **iface name** values you're interested in are `enp0s0` and `wlp0s1` as those represent your ethernet and wifi devices, respectively.

-Also, in this prinout is your **actual MAC addresses** which are needed to verify the randomizing is working correctly.
+Also, in this printout is your **actual MAC addresses** which are needed to verify the randomizing is working correctly.
 In this example, the ethernet and wifi addresses are `ether 9e:d6:53:02:4b:b6` and `ether 06:6d:70:a8:7b:35` respectively.  *Copy these MAC addresses down somewhere for later.*